gravitational/gravity/docs/5.x/overview.md

 shooting.

-The Ops Center allows Application Bundle publishers to oversee how many Clusters are running and perform administration and maitenance across all of them in a repeatable, scalable way, even if they are deployed on 3rd party infrastructure.
+The Ops Center allows Application Bundle publishers to oversee how many Clusters are running and perform administration and maintenance across all of them in a repeatable, scalable way, even if they are deployed on 3rd party infrastructure.

 ## Deploying and Installing